vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 Update the existing core and format assertions to check the explicit motion.
 The full build and all 17 CTest targets pass without compiler warnings.

+### Discover Prism patches directly from the sample directory

+Prism's synth discovery already included every valid directory entry, making the collected sequence-program set irrelevant after validation.
+Replace the set union and second directory scan with one ordered traversal.
+Remove the program-set plumbing from sequence decoding and two unused channel arguments;
+runtime channel configuration remains in its existing typed settings.

+Extend the scanner fixture to cover unreferenced patches, SRCN 255, duplicate sample data, invalid addresses, and misaligned loops.
+The expanded discovery test passes against the previous implementation as well as the simplification.
+Retain source-instrument identity coverage through emitted instrument events.
+The full build and all 17 CTest targets pass without compiler warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,